jacobandreas/blog/_posts/2015-09-06-programming-with-nns.md

 of an image classification network to initialize models for basically every other vision task; the fact that "attention" is suddenly being treated as a primitive in model descriptions even though it's a complicated sequence of operations for combining multiple layers.
-Some of Roger Grosse's work on grammars over matrix factorization models also kind of looks like this, and Christopher Olah has a discussion of the type-theoretic niceties of understanding neural nets as collections of reusable modules (though to me this seems largely secondary to the practical question of what these types are).
+Roger Grosse's beautiful [paper on grammars over matrix factorization models](http://www.cs.toronto.edu/~rgrosse/uai2012-matrix.pdf) also kind of looks like this, and Christopher Olah has a [discussion of the type-theoretic niceties](http://colah.github.io/posts/2015-09-NN-Types-FP/) of neural nets understood as collections of reusable modules (though to me this seems largely secondary to the practical question of what these types are).

 To bring this back to the earlier programming language discussion, we observe
 that: